bcgov/GDX-Analytics/examples/query_elasticsearch/README.md

 ### [elasticsearch_queuelength.py](./elasticsearch_queuelength.py)
 Queries elasticsearch for the current day and calculates the queue length for given Service BC offices.

-Configuration file should contain line separated list of Service BC to query from Elasticsearch index and endpoint specified.
+Configuration file should contain line separated list of Service BC office locations (eg: Kelowna, Kamloops) to query from Elasticsearch index and endpoint specified.

 A file containing the json export of a Looker explore is required in order to search by Service BC office names.
 This can be exported from the following Explore: https://analytics.gov.bc.ca/explore/cfms_poc/cfms_poc?toggle=fil&qid=DWe1cjJI5lYB084l8fjZ1M